-David was not only a prophet, he was also called Israel’s sweet psalmist ( 2 Sam 23:1).
+King David was not only a prophet, he was also called Israel’s sweet psalmist ( 2 Sam 23:1).
 Under his prophetic anointing, he wrote prophetic songs of worship which we find mostly (but not only) in the book of Psalms.
-Once the Ark was brought back to Jerusalem and placed in the tabernacle that David had prepared, David established regular worship before the Ark.
+Once the Ark was brought back to Jerusalem and placed in the tabernacle that David had prepared, David established regular worship before the Ark ( 1 Chronicles 16: 37-43).

-In his old age, before Solomon took over as king, King David made preparations for the temple.
+Fast forward in time; in his old age, before Solomon took over as king, David made preparations for the temple.
 He gathered together all the leaders of Israel with the priests and Levites and separated them into groups according to how they would serve in the temple.
-He also chose those who would be musicians, gatekeepers, treasurers and other duties.
+He chose those who would be musicians, gatekeepers, treasurers and other duties.
 Below we read about his selection of musicians.
 What is profound is that he chose seer prophets to lead the worship in the temple.
 In the verse below, it is written that the minstrels would prophesy with instruments.
 Asaph, Heman and Jeduthun had already been chosen before to minister musically before the Ark.
-In the next passage they are mentioned again.
+In the following passages they are mentioned again.
 We are specifically told that Heman was a seer.
-Heman also authored Psalms 88.
+Heman authored Psalms 88.

 1 Chr 25: 1-7